watchdog1023/TitanOS-Windows/README.md

 *build(full_build.bat) file will be packaged with the project

-*The file assume that mingw is already added to your system path Variable
+*The file assume that C:/mingw/bin and C:/cygwin/bin is already added to your system path Variable